classner/up/README.md

 alternatively download it from our (http://up.is.tuebingen.mpg.de)[website].

-Configure a model by creating the model configuration folder `pose/training/config/modelname` by cloning the `template` model.
+Configure a model by creating the model configuration folder `pose/training/config/modelname` by cloning the `pose` model.
 Then you can run `run.sh {train,test,evaluate,trfull,tefull,evfull} modelname` to run training, testing or evaluation on either the reduced training set with the held-out validation set as test data or the full training set and real test data.
+We initialized our training from the original Resnet models (https://github.com/KaimingHe/deep-residual-networks).
+You can do so by downloading the model and saving it as `pose/training/config/modelname/init.caffemodel`.

 The `pose.py` script will produce a pose prediction for an image.
 It assumes that a model with name `pose` has been trained (or downloaded).
 We normalize the